 These are materials that the library has selected as part of its collection on which moving pictures are recorded, with or without sound.
 Electronic playback reproduces pictures, with or without sound, using a television receiver or computer monitor or video-enabled mobile device.
-See: Collection, Video Materials, Video Materials (Downloadable Titles), Video Materials (Physical Units)
+See: Collection, Video Materials, Video Materials (Downloadable Units), Video Materials (Physical Units)

-VIDEO MATERIALS (DOWNLOADABLE TITLES):
+VIDEO MATERIALS (DOWNLOADABLE UNITS):

 These are downloadable electronic files on which moving pictures are recorded, with or without sound.
+All units, including duplicates are counted.
 See: Collection, Video Materials, Video Materials (Physical Units)